nodu/hype/README.md

-Open marker on header click
+*Open marker on header click
+*Add watch function for search box, so + button is irrelevant *fix left side whitespace, why is this happening?
+*fix filtering by Select
+*sharebar!
-Add watch function for search box, so + button is irrelevant fix left side whitespace, why is this happening? fix filtering by Select sharebar! switch css to smacss persistent data from FB by saving the user's fb ID in a userDB, if user in DB BAM, else create 	user
+*switch css to smacss
+*persistent data from FB by saving the user's fb ID in a userDB, if user in DB BAM, else create 	user *Make credits bigger (add to nav?)
+*Increase mobile screen res check?
+*long screens are going to make the contentContainer look ugly, narrow and stretched *map zoom lvl on mobile?